Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 interval that is the most credible to occur.

 ## Creating Credible Intervals
-To create the credible interval, I am going to use JAGS to create the Rose Garden's posterior distribution.
+To calculate the credible interval, I am going to use JAGS to create the Rose Garden's posterior distribution.

 The first step to create the credible intervals is to simulate the data for the Rose Garden event since we do not have the test results of each attendent.
 This is necessary because JAGS will require data to run the model.
 In this Washing Post article [Rose Garden ceremony attendees who tested positive for